piglovesyou/graphql-let/README.md

 ### No `preset`

-[Presets](https://www.graphql-code-generator.com/docs/presets/presets-index) decide how to split/import each other, which graphql-let manages basically. graphql-let generates per-document `.d.ts` and binds up schema types into a shared file, that's why [`@graphql-codegen/import-types-preset`](https://www.graphql-code-generator.com/docs/presets/import-types) is a peer dependency.
-I think you don't need to concern about preset, because graphql-let takes care of what it does on your behalf.
-If you notice the use-case you need flexibility, please issue it.
+[Presets](https://www.graphql-code-generator.com/docs/presets/presets-index) decide how to split/import each other, which graphql-let manages basically. graphql-let generates per-document `.d.ts` and binds up schema types into a shared file, that's why [`@graphql-codegen/import-types-preset`](https://www.graphql-code-generator.com/docs/presets/import-types) is our peer dependency.

+I think you don't need to configure Presets, because graphql-let takes care of what Presets does on your behalf.
+If you notice the use-case you need more flexibility, please issue it.

 ### Limitation: `documents` expects `string | string[]`